 If they think that the Educational Thing is a toy they are more likely to play with it, rather than just do it.
 Learning through play is one of the best ways of picking up new skills, and overcoming what can at first appear rather daunting educational challenges.
 If you're looking for something less kid-focussed though, take a look at our broader guide to learning to code.

-SAM Labs Science Museum Inventor Kit
+Best coding games for kids: SAM Labs Inventor Kit

 Learning how to code is only a part of the story.
 Learning to program requires different skills.
 Programming is creating the logic, while coding is translating that logic into code.